Technology Training - Click Here!

 Raytheon Co. in Tucson, AZ received its own $145.8 million contract (FA8681-06-C-0152).

 The companies will be competing for selection in 42 months as the prime contractor for the SDB II program, which has a potential value of $1.3-1.7 billion.
-As DID has noted in a previous article, this is a second go-round for the SDB II competition, as a result of potential irregularities tied tp the Darlene Druyun scandal.
+This is a second go-round for the SDB II competition, as a result of potential irregularities tied to the Darlene Druyun scandal.
 Phase II production was originally awarded to Boeing and Northrop-Grumman, but a protest from Lockheed resulted in a recompete.
-Boing and Lockheed would later get together, leaving Northrop-Grumman out in the cold.
+Boeing and Lockheed would later get together, leaving Northrop-Grumman out in the cold.